Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 ## User's requirements to conceptual model

 - Conceptual data model is derived from users' non-technical requirements and commonly requires active communication with the users during the design process
-- Entity-relationship diagram can be derieved from these requirements by following these steps:
+- Entity-relationship diagram can be derived from these requirements by following these steps:
   1. Identify **entity types**, which are the key concepts in the requirements
   2. Identify **relationship types**, which describe how entities are related to each other
   3. Identify and associate **attributes** with entity types, which describe additional properties of the entities